 It sounds like consistency and having an eye for detail are important in your role?
 How do you make sure these qualities are maintained in your work?

 Since I have nearly 8 years’ experience at McFelder, I work closely with my portfolio of clients, and this really makes a big difference in that respect.
 It’s fundamental that I have a good understanding of the company, the brand and their specific place in the market.
 Working with the latest translation software certainly helps us to offer a truly bespoke service tool.
-There’s a big emphasis here at McFelder to work with clients as a partner, not just a supplier… and our genuine interest in their business coupled with technological innovations goes a long way in terms of quality.
+There’s a big emphasis here at McFelder, that a translation project manager is a partner, not just a supplier… and our genuine interest in their business coupled with technological innovations goes a long way in terms of quality.

 How have you evolved throughout your career at McFelder?